How to Shop Online Safely

 Do some research

 Take time to research the retailer.
+Know who you are buying from.
+If it’s your first time to shop on an online store or from a specific seller on a platform, read reviews.
 If you are looking for a particular product see who else makes it and compare reviews and prices.
 Be smart.
 If a deal looks too good to be true, it probably is.

 For independent sellers on a website, you can check out their online reviews on a site like TrustPilot.